-Welcome to inspirational stories - we hope you will find each story an encouragement today.
+We hope you will find each inspirational story an encouragement today.

-One day an old man was walking along the beach.
-It was low tide, and the sand was littered with thousands of stranded starfish that the water had carried in and then left behind.
+One day a man was strolling along the sea shore.
+There was a low tide, and the beach was covered with literally hundreds of stranded starfish that the waves had carried in and then left behind.
 The man began walking very carefully so as not to step on any of the beautiful creatures.
 Since the animals still seemed to be alive, he considered picking some of them up and putting them back in the water, where they could resume their lives.

-The man knew the starfish would die if left on the beach's dry sand but he reasoned that he could not possibly help them all, so he chose to do nothing and continued walking.
-Soon afterward, the man came upon a small child on the beach who was frantically throwing one starfish after another back into the sea.
-The old man stopped and asked the child, "What are you doing?"
+The man was sure that the starfish would die if left on the beach's dry sand but he thought that as he could not possibly help them all he would do nothing and carried on walking along.
+Soon afterward, the man came upon a young child on the beach who was rushing and throwing one starfish after another back into the sea.
+The man stopped and asked the child, "What are you doing?"

 "I'm saving the starfish," the child replied.

-"Why waste your time?...
-There are so many you can't save them all so what does is matter?" argued the man.
+"Why bother?...
+There are so many you can't save them all so what does is matter?" said the man.

 I first heard that short story in a Christian context, that although we can get overwhelmed by the numbers of people who don't yet know God, that each encouraging word & conversation with an individual can make a difference.
 Each of us is SO special to God and loved by Him - we are so much more than mere starfish to Him!